Landscape lighting

 Landscape lighting or garden lighting refers to the use of outdoor illumination of private gardens and public landscapes; for the enhancement and purposes of safety, nighttime aesthetics, accessibility, security, recreation and sports, and social and event uses.

-Light pollution exacerbated by excessive, misdirected or obtrusive use of light, but even carefully used light fundamentally alters natural conditions.
-As a major side-effect of urbanization, it is blamed for compromising health, disrupting ecosystems and spoiling aesthetic environments.
+Light pollution is exacerbated by excessive, misdirected, or obtrusive use of light.

 History

+Early design

 The public landscape and gardens have been illuminated for as long as interior structures have – for beauty, security, circulation, and social occasions; since ancient times by firelight from wood, candles, and animal-plant oil fells in torches, sconces and lanterns.
 Since the 17th century's introductions of new interior illumination fuels, the technology has then been used outdoors and in gardens.
 As systems were developed for power delivery, Gas lighting of the 19th century and electric light of the 20th century became part of exterior functioning and design.

-Landscape lighting has a long and colorful history, dating back to times before electricity.
-For centuries, people have found creative ways to light outdoor spaces for beauty, security, circulation and social events.
-From ancient times until the 17th century, firelight was used to light up gardens in the form of torches, sconces and lanterns made with wood, candles and animal-plant oils.

-In the 17th century, advancements in interior illumination led to many of these technologies being applied outdoors.
-Gas lighting of the 19th century began to be used for exterior purposes as well.
-As power delivery systems were developed in the 20th century, electric lights also found their way into gardens and landscapes.

-The development of modern landscape lighting technology was also aided by advancements in materials sciences.
-The introduction of durable plastics and aluminum allowed for more complicated designs that could better withstand changing weather conditions and last longer than traditional materials.
-In addition to this durability came a degree of energy efficiency that further contributed to the rise of landscape lighting in modern times.